 Now, I’m not going to lie, I am very grateful for the lighting in that change room that day.
 Definitely one of my better ‘after pics’.
-I’m also especially stoked that I had just done an ab, chest and shoulder workout before I took that photo.
+I’m also especially stoked that I had just done an ab, chest and shoulder workout before I took that photo (that’s not my resting ripped look).
 But I will have to kiss this upper body goodbye to an extent.

 I need a runners body if I’m going to break 90.
 I need to do it for my knees and for my speed.
 I reckon that means getting down as low as 78kg.
 This is hard for me for many reasons but mostly because it means saying goodbye to my hard earned guns and shoulders.

 I’ve been on a medium carb, gluten free, dairy free diet for a while but I have a sugar addiction that I recently realised is totally out of control.